Jürgen von Konow 1915-1959

 Jürgen von Konow was born in Östersund, Sweden in 1915.

 Von Konow was a painter and printmaker.
-From a very early age he studied at the Royal Institute of Art (Kungliga Konsthögskolan) in Stockholm (between 1930 and 1934).
+From a very early age he studied at the Högre Konstindustriella Skolan in Stockholm (between 1930 and 1934).
 On the advice of his tutors he moved to Paris in 1935 and studied art at the Académie Scandinave.
-The Académie Scandinave was established in 1926 by Helena Börjeson as part of her Maison Watteau artists' community (that she had established in 1918) to encourage students from Scandinavia to learn under the tutelage of French teachers and to expose Scandinavian artists to a larger European audience.
+The Académie Scandinave was established in 1926 by Lena Börjeson as part of her Maison Watteau artists' community (that she had established in 1918) to encourage students from Scandinavia to learn under the tutelage of French teachers and to expose Scandinavian artists to a larger European audience.
 Kees Van Dongen, Jules Pascin and Per & Lucy Krohg were a few significant patrons of Maison Watteau.

 Konow remained in Paris after the Maison Watteau closed and continued his studies at the studio of the renowned French painter of Social Realism, Marcel Gromaire (1892-1971), before attending Stanley William Hayter's first printmaking studio, Atelier Dix-Sept at 17 Rue Campagne-Première in Paris.

 Von Konow returned to Sweden in 1937 and married Anna-Lisa Enbark in 1941.
-In 1953 he became Harald Arthur Sallbergs (1895-1963) teaching assistant at the Konstakademien (Royal Academy of Fine Arts) in Stockholm
+In 1946 he studied graphic arts at the Konsthögskolan in Stockholm and in 1953 became Harald Arthur Sallberg's (1895-1963) teaching assistant at the Konstakademien (Royal Academy of Fine Arts) in Stockholm

 Von Konow exhibited extensively.
 He first exhibited at Sweden's Public Art Association exhibition in 1934.
 His first solo exhibition was at Galleri Gummesons in Stockholm in 1938 (Gummesons Gallery is one Scandinavia's foremost contemporary art galleries.
 Launched in 1912 by Carl Gummeson, a local book dealer, it quickly forged a reputation for supporting Modern Art).